 With a perceptual map we can also expand our understanding of the options, since there is likely more than one right answer.
-Through placement of the options we stimulate discussion and solicit supporting views about why options should be placed in specified areas and which options may demand more or less urgent attention and care.
+By locating the options we stimulate discussion and solicit the rationale for placement.
+Analysis provides insight about which options may demand more or less urgent attention and care.

 Method One for a Perceptual Map